The Meaning of the Hand with an Eye in the Middle

 The Hamsa Hand has been a symbol of protection and good luck for centuries and is believed to date back to Mesopotamia.
 Mesopotamia is an ancient civilization located in the Fertile Crescent, in modern-day Iraq, Kuwait, and parts of Syria, Iran, and Turkey.
 It is considered to be the birthplace of writing, agriculture, and urban life.
 Mesopotamia was home to some of the most advanced cities of the ancient world and its legacy can be seen in many aspects of modern life.

-The Hamsa Hand with eye is a common symbol in many religions, including Judaism, Islam, Buddhism, Christianity, and Hinduism.
+The Hamsa Hand with an eye in the middle is a common symbol in many religions, including Judaism, Islam, Buddhism, Christianity, and Hinduism.
 In Judaism, the Hamsa is known as the Hand of Miriam after the sister of Moses and Aaron.
 In the Hebrew language, the word "hamsa" means five.
 In Islam many believe it symbolizes the five pillars of Islam: Faith, Prayer, Pilgrimage, Fasting, and Charity.
 It is also often referred to as the Hand of Fatima, as it is associated with the daughter of the Islamic prophet Muhammad.
 In Buddhism and Hinduism it relates to the chakras.
 For Christians, it symbolizes God’s watchful care and his desire to keep us safe.

 The eye in the center of the Hamsa is said to ward off negative energy and protect against harm.
 As a universal symbol, it can be seen as a representation of the divine feminine and is often seen as a sign of protection from negative energies and the power to manifest one’s wishes and dreams.